unstoppablecarl/downsync/src/markdown/downsync-rules.md

 The Unit's model is placed on the Ping (circular base).
 The circular base and model are now considered a Revealed Unit instead of a Ping.

+A Ping cannot end its movement within 3" of an enemy Unit.

 A Ping is Revealed when:

 - The controlling player chooses to Reveal it in the Reveal phase of a Taskforce Activation
-- An enemy Unit ends its movement within 3"
+- If an enemy Unit is within 3" at the end of an opposing player's movement phase
 - It is Successfully Scanned by an enemy Unit

 ## Actions